JamieBort/Data-Logging-App/README.md

 # Data-Logging-App

-An app to log data points from my phone.
+An app to log data points from my phone to be saved into a database.

-The web version might be in my [Personal Dashboard](https://github.com/JamieBort/PersonalDashboard); in which case it will be behind authentication.
+The web version might be incorporated into my [Personal Dashboard](https://github.com/JamieBort/PersonalDashboard); in which case it will be behind authentication.

-The intent is to collect data to be analyzed to improve my quality of life.
+The intent is to collect data that will then be analyzed to improve my quality of life.
 This will be done via my [Personal Dashboard](https://github.com/JamieBort/PersonalDashboard).

 ## Data points to collect

-The timestamp for the following:

-- when I change only my tubing (this almost never happens)

-- when I change an old reservoir for a new reservoir (and refill it with insulin and replace the old tubing for new tubing - this always happens together)

-- when I refill an old reservoir with insulin ( and replace the old tubing for new tubing - this always happens together)
+Examples of what will be collected is

-- when I replace the old sensor for a new sensor.
+- When I change the sensor for my continuous glucose monitor, and any additional notes I want or need to leave.

-- when I replace the old transmitter for a new transmitter

-- when I remove the old transmitter and then replace the same old transmitter

-- when I start/stop exercising

-- when my pump/mobile loses the CGM signal.

-- Possibly to log my sleep start/end.
+- when I start exercising, when I stop, and how intensely I worked out (easy, medium, or hard), and any additional notes I want or need to leave.

+- When I change my insulin pump infusion set and where on my body I placed it, and any additional notes I want or need to leave.

+- When I treat a low blood sugar episode with food, the amount of grams I consume, and any additional notes I want or need to leave.

-* For the rest of the data points that are to be collect, see the [Data points to collect](https://docs.google.com/document/d/1KQw0Kq4O_SCzxrQZaZg0MucxXqoEE0kOTe9mDmxpD2M/edit#heading=h.yevh3z6ycq85) section of the [Personal Dashboard Business Requirements](https://docs.google.com/document/d/1KQw0Kq4O_SCzxrQZaZg0MucxXqoEE0kOTe9mDmxpD2M/) Google Drive doc.
+The rest of the data points that are to be collect, see the [Data points to collect](https://docs.google.com/document/d/1KQw0Kq4O_SCzxrQZaZg0MucxXqoEE0kOTe9mDmxpD2M/edit#heading=h.yevh3z6ycq85) section of the [Personal Dashboard Business Requirements](https://docs.google.com/document/d/1KQw0Kq4O_SCzxrQZaZg0MucxXqoEE0kOTe9mDmxpD2M/) Google Drive doc.

-At a later date I may start to record other data points such as lot numbers for these items, temperature, time of day, etc.
+At a later date I may start to record other data points.
+Such as lot numbers for some of these items, temperature, time of day, etc.

 ## Logistics and Features